cs50nestm/cs50labs/exitcodes/README.md

 printf("hello, %s\n", argv[1]);
 ```

 only executes when the argument count is correct.
-The final `return 0` is not required here, but is good programming practice.
+The final `return 0` is not required here, but is considered good practice.

 {% next %}